A B O U T S T E V E N

-On each of the aforementioned songs, and on every single original number, there > are solos and surface elements to admire, be they funky, fiery or friendly.
-But > that doesn't tell the whole story.
-Feifke packs so many subtle things into these > songs, so each listen reveals something new.
-He artfully weaves fleeting riffs, > background figures, and twists into his own designs, giving his septet plenty to > work with.
+"On each of the aforementioned songs, and on every single original number, there are solos and surface elements to admire, be they funky, fiery or friendly.
+But that doesn't tell the whole story.
+Feifke packs so many subtle things into these songs, so each listen reveals something new.
+He artfully weaves fleeting riffs, background figures, and twists into his own designs, giving his septet plenty to work with.
 But the music doesn't collapse under the weight of intricacy.
-Feifke > is an arranger-composer with good sense, always cognizant of how much is enough > and how much is too much.
-He's a composer who's found his own sound, a pianist > with a firm command of the instrument, and an all-around monster talent with a > bright future ahead."
-Dan Bilawsky, All About Jazz > > As a pianist, Feifke maintains an active performance schedule both in and out of > New York City with his trio at venues like The Blue Note, Smalls Jazz Club, and > Dizzy's Club Coca-Cola at Lincoln Center.
-At age 20, Feifke was a semifinalist > in the 2011 Thelonious Monk Competition.
-He loves making music of all kinds, and > enjoys playing often as a sideman with his friends and artistic collaborators. > Feifke's debut record as a bandleader is called "Peace In Time," and features > twelve tracks comprised of original and arranged work for his septet.
-Feifke > currently resides in New York City, and holds a bachelors degree in music and a > minor in economics from New York University.
-He also holds a masters degree > (2018) from Manhattan School of Music in Jazz Composition.
+Feifke is an arranger-composer with good sense, always cognizant of how much is enough and how much is too much.
+He's a composer who's found his own sound, a pianist with a firm command of the instrument, and an all-around monster talent with a bright future ahead."
+Dan Bilawsky, All About Jazz

+As a pianist, Feifke maintains an active performance schedule both in and out of New York City with his trio at venues like The Blue Note, Smalls Jazz Club, and Dizzy's Club Coca-Cola at Lincoln Center.
+At age 20, Feifke was a semifinalist in the 2011 Thelonious Monk Competition.
+He loves making music of all kinds, and enjoys playing often as a sideman with his friends and artistic collaborators.
+Feifke's debut record as a bandleader is called "Peace In Time," and features twelve tracks comprised of original and arranged work for his septet.
+Feifke currently resides in New York City, and holds a bachelors degree (2013) in Jazz Studies and a minor in Economics from New York University.
+He also holds a masters degree (2018) from Manhattan School of Music in Jazz Composition.